 Career guidance is the most effective resource a student has at their fingertips to assist them with course guidance to help ensure job guarantee, use it!

 Career Guidance at University

 Want to find out how to guarantee yourself a job?
 Many times we hear that there are no jobs for our graduates but as stated in the article “Graduate Jobs?”, there are jobs but employers are wanting competent, contributing employees from the get-go.
 It’s not enough to have a great education.
 The graduate also needs to have further competencies to be an effective and desirable employee.
-These small steps will help the student to become an effective graduate to fulfil their own career ambitions.
+These small steps will help the student to become an effective graduate to fulfill their own career ambitions.

 Academic Support Services/ Career Guidance/ Career Development Services: dry terminology which doesn’t exactly elicit much excitement.
-However this is a very effective resource offered by universities to enhance the quality of their graduates and to ensure they are well equipped for the big, opportune world!
+However, this is a very effective resource offered by universities to enhance the quality of their graduates and to ensure they are well equipped for the big, opportune world!

 What to Remember about University?